Puss in Boots (1922 film): Production

 The film was produced in the Kansas City, Missouri.
 It is one of the earliest surviving products of the Laugh-O-Gram Studio to be based on a fairy tale, alongside Little Red Riding Hood (1919) and Cinderella (1922).
 There were a total of seven Laugh-O-Grams based on fairy tales.
 The three already mentioned, plus The Four Musicians of Bremen (1922), Jack and the Beanstalk (1922), Jack the Giant Killer (1922), and Goldie Locks and the Three Bears (1922).
 While supposedly based on Puss in Boots (1697) by Charles Perrault, it bears little actual resemblance to any literary version of the story.
 Disney likely did not care about retelling a tale already familiar to the audience, and set out to create a distinct version of the tale.

 The film is representative of 1920s Disney-produced films in a relying on visual gags, anarchic humor, and (in the finale) a chase scene.
-In contrast, the 1930s fairy-tale derived animated shorts of Disney incorporated themes examining the morality of the characters involved, and were more didactic in intent.
+In contrast, the 1930s fairy-tale derived animated shorts incorporated themes examining the morality of the characters involved, and were more didactic in intent.
 This was part of a shift in animation of the time, as the products of the film form previously consisted mostly of comedy films.
 Disney led the way towards the animated melodrama genre and the incorporation of seriousness in the plots.

-The relatively primitive drawings were created by the small staff of the studio, which consisted of Walt Disney himself, Hugh Harman and Rudolf Ising, Ub Iwerks, Carman Maxwell, Lorrey Tague, and Otto Walliman.
+The relatively primitive drawings were created by the small staff of the studio, which consisted of Walt Disney himself, Hugh Harman, Rudolf Ising, Ub Iwerks, Carman Maxwell, Lorrey Tague, and Otto Walliman.
 The frequent gags and unconventional plots provide the Laugh-O-Grams with the mood of a carnival spectacle.